-Trigeminal Nerve Damage Treatment in NYC
+Trigeminal Nerve Damage Treatment

 Injuries to the inferior alveolar nerve (IAN) and the lingual nerve are relatively uncommon events.
 However, there are certain routine surgical and non-surgical procedures that have the potential for injuring these neural structures.
 Surgical removal of impacted wisdom is by far the most commonly performed procedure that has a known risk of nerve injury.
 Other procedures such as root canal treatment, local anesthesia injections and corrective jaw surgery have also been associated with injury to the IAN or lingual nerve.
 Lower jaw implants that are placed too close to the nerve can also result in nerve injury.
 Injury to sensory nerves of the face and tongue result in altered sensation in the lips and tongue.